 To all my introverts who wish social media marketing wasn’t a thing, you’re not alone.
 Emerging from our sacred territories into the online world can be terrifying.
 I mean not knowing what to post or when to share posts, how and when to respond to comments, struggling to build your following and my favourite, worrying about whether or not your content is likeable enough to be shared.
 It’s a love/hate relationship.

 To me, social media was a relatively intimidating realm that I steered clear of for years- simply for the mere sake of protecting my mental bubble, but a change was needed.
 Once I began designing shoes, I forced myself to shed the fears of sharing myself with the rest of the world.
-I must admit that it was a somewhat liberating experience, but that’s a story for another day.
+I must admit that it was a somewhat liberating experience.

 More than anything, I know the idea can be super nerve-wracking, but pace yourself, take notes from those you admire, follow their footsteps and don’t be afraid to go wild with the bookmark feature on your web browsers and Instagram.
 As much as it kills me to say this, we NEED social media platforms like Instagram, Twitter and Facebook to grow a business in this era so my advice: Just Do It.